Aquatic biomonitoring: Indicator organisms

-A well developed wood frog tadpole.
-Amphibians at all stages of life are significant indicator organisms.

 Aquatic invertebrates, most popularly the larvae of the caddis fly sp., are responsive to climate change, low levels of pollution and temperature change.
 As a result, they have the longest history of use in biomonitoring programs.
 Additionally, macroscopic species: frogs, fish, and some plant species, as well as, many forms of microscopic life, like bacteria and protozoa are used as indicator organisms in a variety of applications, storm water run-off among them.

-Many species of Macroalgae (including Cyanobacteria, though not technically a true algae) are also used in biomonitoring for both aquatic and marine environments, as their short lifespan makes them very reactive to changes.
+Many species of Macroalgae (including Cyanobacteria, though not technically a true alga) are also used in biomonitoring for both aquatic and marine environments, as their short lifespan makes them very reactive to changes.